laser-base/laser-generic/docs/software-overview/architecture.md

 * `Susceptible` component
 * `Exposed` component (E → I)
 * `Infectious` component (I → R)
-* `Recovered` component (terminal state or may loop back via waning in SEIRS)
+* `Recovered` component (terminal state or may loop back via waning in SIRS or SEIRS)
 * `Transmission` component
 * `Births` component (optional)
 * `Mortality` component (optional)

-(You may have bells, whistles, or mutations, but this is the canonical SEIR spine.)
+(You may have bells, whistles, or mutations, but this is the canonical SEIR template.)

 ## **Component Wiring Diagram**